ethereum/ethereum-org-website/src/content/glossary/index.md

 ### Vyper {#vyper}

-A high-level programming language, similar to [Serpent](#serpent), with Python-like syntax.
+A high-level programming language with Python-like syntax.
 Intended to get closer to a pure functional language.
 Created by Vitalik Buterin.

 <Divider />